 - You have to get aroused for it to work.

 - Need to keep the dilator in the vagina for (so many) minutes

 - Need to wiggle the dilator when inserted

-- Need to use a mirror for penetration
+- The need to use a mirror for penetration

-- Need to look at my vaginal insertion
+- The need to look at my vaginal insertion

 - Need to get partner’s finger involved